josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of Robotutils.

+## January 25, 2018D JMJ: Moved shared definitions to ./comm/common.py
+These definitions were sitting in `robotcomm.py`, but are needed in `channel.py`.
+But `channel.py` must be imported by `robotcomm.py`.
+To avoid the circular import (see "January 22, 2018D" note), I'm moving these definitions to `common.py`

 ## January 25, 2018D JMJ: Checking in untested `robotcomm.py` and skeleton `channel.py`
 `robotcomm.py` is a port of the Java `RobotComm` class.
 It has also been refactored - with the datagram parsing and generation code stuff that lives in embedded class `MessageHeader`